Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 ## Checking your global credit limit

 As you head on over to the `Dashboard` screen, you'll see a big number at the top, with the word "Available" underneath, and "Send" and "Receive" buttons.
 This number is not your balance.
-Instead, it is your global credit limit, the sum of all the credit available on every trustline you have opened within a particular currency network.
+Instead, it is your available global credit, the sum of all the credit available on every trustline you have opened within a particular currency network.
 (It is similar to a credit limit on a credit card.)

 <center><a href="../../assets/images/app_user_guide/v1.11/dashboard.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/dashboard.png"></a></center>

 This number will go **down** whenever you make a payment using the Trustlines App because paying uses up available credit.
-It cannot go below zero.

 But this number will go **up** when you receive payments, like if a friend pays you using a credit line that you have given to them.
 In other words, if a friend borrows some money from you (and thus owes you money), this amount is recorded as **additional** credit on top of your available credit.